AndroidCrypto/AuthenticateEV2First_on_Mifare_DESFire_EVx_NFC_tags/README.md

 # AuthenticateEV2First on Mifare DESFire EVx NFC tags

-This repository does not contain ans software, but the documents that are named in the complementary tutorial "Run 'AuthenticateEV2First' on a Mifare DESFire EV2/EV3 NFC tag in detail", available here:
+This repository does not contain any software, but the documents that are named in the complementary tutorial "Run 'AuthenticateEV2First' on a Mifare DESFire EV2/EV3 NFC tag in detail", are available here:

-Please find all documents in the documents folder.
+In case an original document is (no longer) available online you can find all documents in the **'documents' folder**.

 ## NTAG424DNA documents